CancerDetect®

 For each gene, the somatic change is depicted in detail, and the resulting therapeutic options are stated, including the EMA/FDA approval (A).
 These options are the basis for discussion in a molecular tumor board (MTB).

 At the end of the medical report, in the appendix/supplement, we provide an extensive list of possible therapeutic strategies for each identified somatic changes (B).
 This list includes drug classes and names as well as their approval (FDA/EMA) and limiting conditions.
+The overview of therapeutic options is shown in full in every first report of a serial follow-up diagnosis.

 Sample Report: Exemplary for the BRAF variant detected and the resulting therapeutic options in a patient with melanoma.
 Top panel (A): An excerpt from Table 1 of the findings, listing variants with therapeutic relevance.
 Lower part (B): An excerpt of the drug listing.
 In addition to the drugs shown, other drugs are also described.